Skip to content

 Social features

-Collections support the same social features as every other entity: voting, favorites, and comments.
+Collections support the same social features as every other entity: voting, favorites, comments, sharing by URL, and embedding as a read-only iframe.
 Public collections appear in the community's Public tab on the Tones and Constraints pages, in their respective lists.
+See Sharing and Embeds for the full details on how those features work.

 Limits